Parisuton/micko/README.md

 ### Step 4: Install micko's Dependencies
 Run the following command to install the required Python packages:

 ```pip install -r requirements.txt```

 ### Step 5: Run micko
 Run micko using the following command:

 ```python run_micko.py```

 You can also make a shortcut for micko by right-clicking on run_micko.pyw and selecting "Send to">"Desktop (create shortcut)".
 You can now double-click the shortcut.

+When you first start micko, you will be prompted with the configuration window.
+After that you should find it in the system tray.
+Search for the micko icon!

 ## Auto-Start on Windows